Nuix

 Situation

 The Drift in the Data.
-For over 20 years, Nuix has been a global leader in investigative analytics, providing software that allows organizations to understand the context and connections across billions of data items.
+For over 20 years, Nuix has been a global leader in investigative analytics, providing AI software that allows organizations to understand the context and connections across billions of data items.
 From government regulators to financial services, Nuix helps users find the "truth" in boatloads of unstructured data.

 However, despite the product’s capability to save reputations and lives, the brand identity had drifted.
 Shaped early in the company's history, the visual language no longer reflected the sophistication or authority the product had achieved.
 The website suffered from a cluttered information architecture (IA) that disconnected the brand image from the user experience.
 In a market where competitors looked sleek and modern, Nuix’s outdated appearance was eroding trust.
 They needed a transformation that aligned with their market superiority and a digital ecosystem that could efficiently fill the sales funnel.